 Look, we all want cool gear.
 But buying a high-end shotgun before you’ve even shot your first match is like buying a race car before you learn how to drive stick.

 If you’ve got a pump shotgun, throw a mag tube extension on it.
-Polish the load port.
+Polish the load port (take a dremel to it if you’re feeling crafty).
 Learn how to keep it running under pressure.
 All of that will serve you way better than dumping cash into something you don’t even know how to use yet.

 Don’t Have One Yet?
 Here’s What to Look For